bebbs/inject-challenge/README.md

 `[1,2,3,4].inject(:*)`

 ##Solution
-Using recursion, I've replicated the behaviour of the inject method in a custom my_inject method.
+I've replicated the behaviour of the inject method using both recursion and iteration.
+The solution is fully tested using RSpec to ensure all edge cases are covered, and include expectations of the built in Ruby inject method for reference and comparison.